apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 - Save the changes to the API Proxy, wait for it to successfully deploy and test again using Postman as described in the earlier in the lesson.

+## For Shirkers

+You can find a completed API proxy for the above, [here](../../resources/dc_hotels_proxy_2016_06_02.zip).
+If you want a shortcut for all of the above steps, you can simply import this zip file, change the base path, and deploy it.

 ## Summary

 That completes this hands-on lesson.